 Masks for children: Although CDC and VDH recommend that all individuals aged 2 years or older wear a mask if not yet fully vaccinated, adults should use their best judgement in putting face masks on children ages 2-4 while inside public areas or when outdoors and within 6 feet of others who do not live with them.
 Masks should not be worn by children under the age of 2 years.
 For children aged 2 years or older, find a mask made for children, if possible.

-Exceptions: There are a number of situations in which people don’t have to wear a cloth face covering while using indoor public spaces.
+Exceptions: There are a number of situations when unvaccinated people don’t have to wear a mask.
 These include:

 - While exercising or using exercise equipment

 - Anyone who has a breathing problem or health issue that would put their health at risk by wearing a mask

 - Anyone communicating with people who are hearing impaired for which the mouth needs to be visible

 Other exceptions can be found in Section C of Executive Order 79.

 Protect others.
 Many people with COVID-19 have no signs or symptoms and can pass the virus to others without knowing it.
 When we talk, sneeze, sing, cough, or breathe, tiny droplets and aerosol particles that contain the virus can be carried into the air.
 Infections occur mainly through exposure to these droplets and particles when a person is in close contact with someone who has COVID-19.

 These droplets and particles can sometimes remain in the air for minutes to hours.
 In closed spaces with poor ventilation (not a lot of fresh air coming in), there is evidence that people with COVID-19 seem to have infected others who were more than 6 feet away.
 Wearing a mask helps stop droplets from going into the air or landing on surfaces.

 If you are sick with COVID-19 or think you may have COVID-19, wear a mask when you need to be around other people or animals, even in your own home.